 We routinely review the role of standardized testing in our admissions process.
 Testing agencies including the College Board and the ACT have cancelled multiple test dates in response to the COVID-19 outbreak.
 We believe these are responsible decisions, and we recognize the impact fewer test dates will have on students’ plans.

-In response to COVID-19, Penn will not require applicants to submit the SAT, ACT, or SAT Subject Tests for the 2021-22 application cycle.
+In response to COVID-19, Penn will not require applicants to submit the SAT, ACT, or SAT Subject Tests through the 2022-23 application cycle.
 This applies to first-year and transfer applicants.
 Applicants who do not submit SAT, ACT, or SAT Subject Test scores will not be at a disadvantage in the admissions process.

 Have we made any changes to our English language proficiency policies?